-Sheet Pan Pork Chops, Potatoes, and Green Beans makes a complete, healthy dinner in less than 40 minutes that's all cooked on a single sheet pan.
+Sheet Pan Pork Chops with Potatoes and Green Beans makes a complete, healthy dinner in less than 40 minutes that's all cooked on a single sheet pan.
+It's a favorite sheet pan along with these Sheet Pan Shrimp Fajitas and Sheet Pan Chicken Parm.

 So I have been experimenting with all different pork marinades and sauces to find a healthier replacement that we enjoy just as much.
 And this one is it.
 It's sweet and savory from the combination of ketchup, brown sugar, soy sauce, vinegar, and Worcestershire sauce with just a hint of spice from the chili powder.
 Delicious.
 Plus since it is baked with the potatoes and the green beans, it's a complete meal that requires almost no clean-up.